jlognn/dynamo/README.md

     }
     export default Dynamo(initialState);

-  You now have a store component which you can connect to your app using the `connect` method.
-It is recommended to import this in your root component, usually index.js, and pass elements of the store to child components as props.
+  You can then `connect` this store object to your root react component, using the `Dynamo.connect()` method.

   Example: Creating a connected root component in React:

     import React from 'react';
     import ReactDOM from 'react-dom';
-    import Store from './components/Store';
+    import Store from './store';
     import App from './App';

     class Root extends React.Component {